ctralie/TDALabs/README.md

-# TUMTopoTimeSeries2016
+# TDALabs

-This series of Jupyter Notebooks serves as a walkthrough of topological time series analysis.
-Applications include rhythm analysis in music and periodicity / quasiperiodicity quantification in video.
+This series of Jupyter Notebooks serves as a walkthrough of topological data analysis, topological time series analysis (including rhythm analysis in music and periodicity / quasiperiodicity quantification in video), and 3D shape analysis.
+The main engine behind all of the code is a Python port of the [ripser](http://github.com/ctralie/ripser) library.

 This started off as a tutorial for the summer workshop "[Mathematical Methods for High-Dimensional Data Analysis](http://www-m15.ma.tum.de/Allgemeines/SummerSchool2016)."
-Now it is used more generally to support pedagogical activities to support the NSF big data grant DKA-1447491, as well as assisting with the [ICERM Summer Undergraduate Program](https://icerm.brown.edu/summerug/2017/).
+Now it is used more generally to support pedagogical activities to support the NSF big data grant DKA-1447491, as well as assisting with the [ICERM Summer Undergraduate Program](https://icerm.brown.edu/summerug/2017/) and the workshop "<a href = "http://www.science.unitn.it/cirm/TDAPH2018.html">Topological Data Analysis and Persistent Homology</a>" in Levico Terme (Trento), Italy.

 # Installation Instructions